askap-vast/vast-tools/README.md

                         (default: False)
   --img-folder IMG_FOLDER
-                        Path to folder where images are stored (default: None) --cat-folder CAT_FOLDER
+                        Path to folder where images are stored (default: None) --rms-folder RMS_FOLDER
+                        Path to folder where image RMS estimates are stored (default: None)
+  --cat-folder CAT_FOLDER
                         Path to folder where selavy catalogues are stored (default: None)